 Welcome to Doylestown, nestled in beautiful Bucks County, Pa.
-Located less than 30 miles north of Philadelphia, Doylesown combines classic architectural forms, history, recreational fun and a picturesque landscape.
+Located less than 30 miles north of Philadelphia, Doylestown combines classic architectural forms, history, recreation and picturesque landscapes.

 Points of Interest